rwh9609-bit/aetherion-trading-service/README.md

 ### For Developers

 Want to extend Aetherion or run your own instance?
-Check out our [Developer Documentation](DEVELOPER.md) for detailed setup instructions, API documentation, and architecture guides.
+See [Developer Documentation](DEVELOPER.md) for setup, protos, and contribution workflow.

 ## 🏗️ Architecture Highlights

-Aetherion uses a modern microservices architecture with each component optimized for its specific role:
+Aetherion uses a polyglot microservices architecture with each component optimized for its role:

 ```text
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐